dimitri-nicolo/calico/RELEASING.md

 ## Prerequisites

+To release Calico, you need the following permissions:

+- Write access to the core repositories in the projectcalico/ GitHub organization.
+- Push access to the Calico DockerHub repositories.
+- Push access to the Calico quay.io repositories.
+- Push access to the gcr.io/projectcalico-org repositories.

 Before attempting to create a Calico release you must do the following.

 1. Choose a Calico version number, e.g. `v3.2.0`.

 1. Select the appropriate component version numbers, and create any necessary releases.
+Follow the instructions in each repository for further information.

    The following components _must_ use the same version number as the Calico version number chosen above, and thus must be re-released for every Calico release.